dfsw/Cookies/README.md

 ## Changelog

+### **Major Version 0.3.0 - Heavenly Upgrades**
+* Introducing 97 new heavenly upgrades for your clicking pleasure.
+Unlocked after purchasing the Unshackled You vanilla heavenly upgrade.

 ### Version 0.2.1
 * Updated several production achievement descriptions to correct the use of wrong notation numbers.
 The logic was always correct, but the descriptions were incorrect.
 Thanks to Reddit user mei_ch.